sensiflow/main/docs/getting-started/config-file-reference.md

     If you are using *WSL 2* with one of the distributions supported, you can use the following guide to install [CUDA on WSL2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html).

 !!! info "Running with CPU"

     If you don't have a GPU or for some reason you can't run the docker container with GPU support, you can run the manager to use docker containers that run image processing and recognition on the CPU.
 In this case you can set `PROCESSING_MODE` to `CPU`.
-Keep in mind that this will result in a huge performance loss in the image processing and recognition.
+Keep in mind that this will result in a huge performance loss in the image detection and stream processing.

 ##### Find the CUDA version of your GPU